lizardfs/documentation/source/adminguide/advanced_configuration.rst

 Example 2::

-   # Ale clients in blkio/a group are limited to 1MiB/s, other clients are blocked
+   # All clients in blkio/a group are limited to 1MiB/s, other clients are blocked
 	subsystem blkio
 	limit /a 1024

 Example 3::

-   # blkio group /a is allowed to transfer 1MiB/s
+   # The directory /a in the blkio group is allowed to transfer 1MiB/s
    # /b/a group gets 2MiB/s
    # unclassified  clients share 256KiB/s of bandwidth.
         subsystem blkio